 Recruit the right people in the right way

 If this step is not taken and the correct test is not integrated at the most opportune point, it could lead to inappropriate hires, people working in roles not maximising their strengths or, worse still, the right people not being hired in the first place.
-For example, Critical Thinking skills have been shown to be more predictive of performance than A Levels or Degree Class (Watson Glaser Predictive Validity Studies) but if they are not being measured in the correct way, with the most appropriate tests, then boats will be missed.
+For example, Critical Thinking skills have been shown to be more predictive of performance than A Levels or Degree Class (Watson Glaser Predictive Validity Studies) but if they are not being measured in the correct way for instance with the Watson & Glaser Critical Thinking Appraisal, with the most appropriate tests, then boats will be missed.

 The future is embracing all generations